-- .1 In order to ensure a predominance of landscaping in front of buildings and hence more attractive streetscapes front fencing, including secondary front fencing on corner lots, is not permitted. - .2 'Soft' enclosures and demarcations of the front property boundary, e.g. hedges, earth mounding and landscape planting, are encouraged.
-Where hedges are established to delineate a front boundary, gates may be incorporated, providing established and vigorous plantings are utilised for hedges. - .3 Fencing to side and rear boundaries (except as otherwise provided for under Section 8.1.10 in relation to special fencing requirements) is to be a maximum of 1.8 metres high to provide a visual screen, and constructed of one or a combination of the following: - (i) face brickwork or rendered and painted masonry; - (ii) painted or stained timber palings boarded on both sides, with capping and/or shaped posts; - (iii) brushwood style fencing; or - (iv) timber paling fencing with timber capping on the front returns. - .4 Fencing to side boundaries is to finish one metre behind the main building line.
-The colour, finish and design of all fencing is to complement the architecture of the dwelling and blend with the streetscape. - .5 Retaining walls constructed along side boundaries and protruding forward of the nearest building line on the lot must be tapered to meet the profile of the finished ground line.
+- .2 'Soft' enclosures and demarcations of the front property boundary, e.g. hedges, earth mounding and landscape planting, are encouraged.
+Where hedges are established to delineate a front boundary, gates may be incorporated, providing established and vigorous plantings are utilised for hedges. - .
+3 For the golf front lots and the park front lot on the eastern side of Copeland Drive, fencing along the golf front or park front boundary is to be a maximum of 1.8 metres high and constructed of face brickwork or rendered and painted masonry piers (either with or without masonry base) and/or hardwood timber posts, and infills of coloured metal tube. - .4 Fencing to side and rear boundaries (except as otherwise provided for under Section 8.1.10 in relation to special fencing requirements) is to be a maximum of 1.8 metres high to provide a visual screen, and constructed of one or a combination of the following: - (i) face brickwork or rendered and painted masonry;

+- (ii) painted or stained timber palings boarded on both sides, with capping and/or shaped posts; - (iii) brushwood style fencing; or - (iv) timber paling fencing with timber capping on the front returns. - .5 Fencing to side boundaries is to finish one metre behind the main building line.
+The colour, finish and design of all fencing is to complement the architecture of the dwelling and blend with the streetscape. - .6 Retaining walls constructed along side boundaries and protruding forward of the nearest building line on the lot must be tapered to meet the profile of the finished ground line.
 Sleeper retaining walls are not permitted to any streetfront boundary.